Olena Pchilka

-Olha Petrivna Kosach (29 June 1849 – 4 October 1930), better known by her pen name Olena Pchilka (Олена Пчілка), was a Ukrainian publisher, writer, ethnographer, interpreter, and civil activist.
+Olha Petrivna Kosach (née Drahomanova 29 June 1849 – 4 October 1930), better known by her pen name Olena Pchilka (Олена Пчілка), was a Ukrainian publisher, writer, ethnographer, interpreter, and civil activist.
 She was the sister of Mykhailo Drahomanov and the mother of Lesya Ukrainka, Olha Kosach-Kryvyniuk, Mykhailo Kosach, Oksana Kosach-Shymanovska, Mykola Kosach, Izydora Kosach-Borysova and Yuriy Kosach.

-Early years
+Biography

 Pchilka was born in Hadiach, into the family of a local landowner, Petro Drahomanov.
+Her family had a long tradition of opposition activities: one of her uncles was exiled to Siberia due to his participation in the Decembrist movement, her father was fired from state service for his help to poor descendants of Cossack starshyna, and her brother Mykhailo had to emigrate after co-authoring a work of satire directed against the director of his gymnasium.

-She received a basic education at home and completed her education at the Exemplary Boarding School of Noble Maidens (Kyiv) in 1866.
+Pchilka received a basic education at home and completed her studies at the Exemplary Boarding School of Noble Maidens (Kyiv) in 1866.
+During her time at the school Pchilka published her first story, which was written in German language.
 She married Petro Kosach sometime in 1868 and soon moved to Novohrad-Volynskyi, where he worked.
-Her daughters Lesya Ukrainka was born there.
-Pchilka is, perhaps, the most well-known Ukrainian female poet.
-She died in Kyiv, aged 81.
+Her daughter Lesya Ukrainka was born there.

-Pchilka recorded folk songs, folk customs, and rites, and collected folk embroidery in Volhynia, later publishing her research.

-She published numerous works, and was active in the feminist movement, particularly in cooperation with Nataliya Kobrynska with whom she published an almanac in Lemberg "Pershyi Vinok".

-Activity

-She began her career by translating poetry by Pushkin and Lermontov.
-With the publication of her book Ukrainian Folk Ornament in Kyiv in 1876, Olena Pchilka became known as the first expert in this type of folk art in Ukraine.
-In 1880, Pchilka published Stepan Rudansky's Songs at her own expense, and a year later a collection of her translations from the works of Gogol, Pushkin, and Lermontov, To Ukrainian Children (1881), was published.
+Encouraged by the lack of Ukrainian reading material for her children, Pchilka began her career by translating children's stroies, as well as poetry by Pushkin and Lermontov, into Ukrainian.
+She also recorded folk songs, folk customs, and rites, and collected traditional embroidery in Volhynia, later publishing her research in the book Ukrainian Folk Ornament in Kyiv in 1876.
+As a result, she became known as the first expert in this type of folk art in Ukraine.
+In 1880, Pchilka published Stepan Rudansky's Songs at her own expense, and a year later a collection of her Ukrainian translations from the works of Gogol, Pushkin and Lermontov, To Ukrainian Children (1881), was published.
+Pchilka also translated works of Adam Mickiewicz.
 In 1883, she began publishing poems and stories in the Lviv magazine Zorya, her first being the collection of poems Thoughts of a Net (1886).
 At the same time, she took an active part in the Ukrainian women's movement; in 1887, together with Natalia Kobrynska, she published the almanac "The First Wreath" in Lviv.
+Her story Tovaryshky, published in the same year, was criticized by her brother Mykhailo Drahomanov as unrealistic due to its depiction of two Ukrainian maidens studying at a university.
+However, soon thereafter the feat of its heroines was repeated in real life by Kobrynska and her friend Sofia Okunevska, who started their studies at the University of Zurich.